Final Fantasy XI: Job system

+Final Fantasy XI uses the concept of changing Jobs in a similar fashion to Final Fantasy III.
 The unique system of Final Fantasy XIs job system is the "Support Job".
 This system allows a player to augment their character with abilities, traits, and spells from another chosen job, at half the level of their current job.
 For instance, a Level 20 Warrior setting Ninja as their support job would allow them to use all Ninja abilities, traits, and spells up to that of a level 10 Ninja, while still primarily being a Level 20 Warrior.
 The support job system allows for job-merges never before seen in the Final Fantasy series.
-However, there are some exceptions to the system.
-One-hour abilities and other abilities deemed signature to a particular job (such as Call Wyvern for Dragoons) are restricted to being used only on the main job.